DHFL resolution: NCLAT stays NCLT order to consider Wadhawan's offer

-New Delhi, May 25 (IANS) In a relief to Piramal Group, the National Company Law Appellate Tribunal (NCLAT) has stayed the NCLT order directing DHFL's Committee of Creditors (CoC) to consider the settlement of its former promoter Kapil Wadhawan.
+New Delhi: In a relief to Piramal Group, the National Company Law Appellate Tribunal (NCLAT) has stayed the NCLT order directing DHFL's Committee of Creditors (CoC) to consider the settlement of its former promoter Kapil Wadhawan.

 According to the lenders, allowing Wadhawan's proposal will destroy the fabric of the Insolvency and Bankruptcy Code.